 We’re here to help you comply with OSHA crystalline silica rule

-By June 23, 2018, industrial facilities will need to comply with OSHA silica regulations that have cut in half the minimum standard for permissible exposure limits (PELs).
+On June 23, 2018, OSHA silica regulations for industrial facilities went into effect.
+OSHA cut in half the minimum standard for permissible exposure limits (PELs).
 At IVI, we are experts in designing, building and installing silica dust collection systems for a variety of industries, including:

 - Glass fabrication